chef-boneyard/chef-rfc/new/supermarket_namespace_governance.md

 In this model, we draw parallels with programming languages.
 In most language communities, there is a system for contributing  and sharing libraries.
+Perl has CPAN.
 Ruby has Rubygems.org, Python has PyPI.
 Node has NPM, and Java has Maven.
 Haskell has Hackage.
 Erlang has Hex.

 There is a ton of momentum behind this mental model.
 Tooling such as Berkshelf was built with this in mind.
 Cookbooks are packages and the